Data Security

 Role-Based Security

 Applications use a role-based security model to determine access rights.
-Client data is segregated logically based on site, document, user, and other criteria.
-System changes are controlled through the change management process (detailed in later sections) addressing quality assurance, testing, documentation, change scheduling, and other such IT operational “best practices”.
+Client data is segregated logically based on site, role, user, and client-controlled user access groups.

 Direct Database Access